Let's talk

 Fraud Detection

 Based on more than 30 irregularity checks, each lawsuit is assessed by Enter’s anti-fraud agent, built to detect illegal document tampering and abusive litigation practices.
-By organizing evidence and revealing the truth of the facts at scale, AI acts as an ally of the justice system, improving judicial decision-making in high-volume contexts.
+By organizing evidence and uncovering the facts at scale, AI helps courts make better-informed decisions — even when handling thousands of cases.

 The result was the dismissal of the case, the imposition of a fine on the plaintiff equivalent to 9% of the claim value, and the opening of a criminal investigation into the conduct of the attorney, as shown in the court ruling referenced below.